 His most obvious quirk is his insistence on being a part of everything we do.
 If we’re sat around talking, he must be sat with us and won’t leave us alone until we’ve allowed him into the group.

-Helping unwrap presents at birthdays is one of his favourite activities - he thinks that anything wrapped is automatically for him!
+Helping unwrap presents at birthdays is one of his favorite activities - he thinks that anything wrapped is automatically for him!

 Big thank you to Jenny for a little insight into life with the lovely Toby! :)